epfl-ada/ada-2023-project-todolegax/README.md

 The **Sentiment Analysis** of text reviews also represents an important aspect of our investigation, as we want to **extract information from users feedback, trying to deduce what people think about a product from text only**.

-To conduct a Sentiment Analysis, we utilize the [VADER](https://github.com/cjhutto/vaderSentiment) (Valence Aware Dictionary and Sentiment Reasoner) library.
+To conduct a Sentiment Analysis, we utilize the [VADER](https://github.com/cjhutto/vaderSentiment) (Valence Aware Dictionary and sEntiment Reasoner) library.
 This tool is a lexicon and rule-based sentiment analysis tool specifically designed to capture sentiments expressed in social media.

 #### Geographical and Temporal Analysis
 The objective here is to analyze the geographical distribution of breweries and reviewers in the dataset, with a focus on calculating distances between breweries and their respective reviewers.
 This can reveal distinctions in brewery types, indicating whether certain types attract local or global audiences.